Duration

 Accessibility

-- This experience is not accessible by wheelchair.
+- This experience is not wheelchair accessible.

 Additional information